Alizée discography

 French recording artist Alizée has released six studio albums, seventeen singles and five promotional singles; all the released singles have a music video associated with them.

 Alizée's range of musical genres and style includes pop, world, rock, house, electronica among others.
 She became well known through her participation in the Granies de Star show.
 Her increased popularity led to a contract with Mylène Farmer and Laurent Boutonnat, her ex-mentors signing a contract with Polydor Records a division of Universal Records.
 Her debut single, "Moi...
 Lolita", was released in 2000 and topped the French Single Charts and was successful in many countries including the UK, Germany, Japan, Italy, Spain and others.
 Jacotey's first studio album, Gourmandises (2000), was released shortly after.
 The album was highly successful, earning a two times platinum certification in France and platinum in Europe selling to 2002 plus of one million records worldwide.
 The album was nominated for the Album of the Year honour at the Victoires de la Musique.
 The follow-up singles—"L'Alizé", "Parler tout bas" and "Gourmandises"— repeated her success; "L'Alizé" peaked at number one on the SNEP being certificated platinum in France.

-In 2003, Alizée's second major release, Mes courants electriques, saw a genre shift for her, having more of an electropop and rock feel, rather than the soft synthpop and chanson influences of the first one, including English versions of four songs.
+In 2003, Alizée's second major release, Mes courants électriques, saw a genre shift for her, having more of an electropop and rock feel, rather than the soft synthpop and chanson influences of the first one, including English versions of four songs.
 The album debuted at number two in the French Albums Chart, and was heavily promoted in the Asian market, certificating gold twice in France, becoming very successful in Japan, South Korea, China and other charts.
-The first single from it, "J'en ai marre!", also debuted at number four rising to the next spot on the French Singles Chart, where it remained for nine consecutive weeks.
-Other singles include "J'ai pas vingt ans", another top twenty single in France both also released in English versions to appeal to the English-speaking market, "A contre-courant", which became her third single of the album, peaked at 22 in the French Singles Charts and also charted in Belgium and Switzerland.
+The first single from it, "J'en ai marre !", also debuted at number four rising to the next spot on the French Singles Chart, where it remained for nine consecutive weeks.
+Other singles include "J'ai pas vingt ans", another top twenty single in France both also released in English versions to appeal to the English-speaking market, "À contre-courant", which became her third single of the album, peaked at 22 in the French Singles Charts and also charted in Belgium and Switzerland.